catkitty12021/RedOS-Backend/README.md

 # RedOS-Backend
-This is the code for scratch.mit.edu/projects/543069795.
+This is the code for [this project]https://scratch.mit.edu/projects/543069795.
 Not much here.
 .

 .